 - Micro-influencers are known and trusted for their knowledge in their niche.
 They have a thousand to forty thousand followers.
 Their game is different because it is the brands that would have to gain their confidence in them.
 After all, these influencers wouldn’t jeopardize the trust their followers have in them.

-- Instagram is the creator’s favorite
+- Instagram is the creator’s favourite

 - Brands by creators